joemasilotti/masilotti.com/_posts/2018-03-16-beermenus-and-turbolink.md

 ## Some highlights

-I walkd through how BeerMenus supports desktop, mobile web, Android, and iOS with a small dev team.
+I walked through how BeerMenus supports desktop, mobile web, Android, and iOS with a small dev team.

 * [32:06](https://youtu.be/xWJHy1ElG6E?t=32m6s) - Slide 22 - A quick start guide on getting Turbolinks up and running on iOS.
 * [24:31](https://youtu.be/xWJHy1ElG6E?t=24m31s) - Slide 18 - An animated overview of the Turbolinks request lifecycle.